outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Post [introduction-to-apache-kafka-security](https://medium.com/@stephane.maarek/introduction-to-apache-kafka-security-c8951d410adf) gives a clear outline on Kafka security mechanisms.
 It recommends [SASL/SCRAM](https://docs.confluent.io/4.0.0/kafka/authentication_sasl_scram.html) method.

-## Console Producer and Consumer
+## Topic Creation

 Kafka provides a simple console producer and consumer script, quite handy for test.

-In earlier Kafka versions, built-in scripts require the option `--zookeeper` to specify one or more ZooKeeper servers to connect to as *offset* data is stored within ZooKeeper.
+Before Kafka version 0.9, built-in scripts require the option `--zookeeper` to specify one or more ZooKeeper servers to connect to as *offset* data is stored within ZooKeeper.
 The offset data is now moved into Kafka itself (the built-in `__consumer_offset` topic).
 So `--zookeeper` option is [depcreated](https://stackoverflow.com/q/46173003) in favor of option `--bootstrap-server` using brokers.

 Firstly, create a test topic: